ye-kyaw-thu/error-overflow/chatting-about-Linux-with-ChatGPT4.md

-# Log of Chatting with ChatGPT4 about Linux Commands ant Others
+# Log of Chatting with ChatGPT4 about Linux Commands and Others

 ## Question: 1